-Won a trial in El Paso County District Court for two estate creditors accused of colluding with an estate representative to defraud the primary beneficiary.
+Won a trial for two estate creditors accused of colluding with an estate representative to defraud the primary beneficiary.

 In a unique case involving fraud claims and a 30-piece vintage car collection, WTO won a trial in El Paso County for two estate creditors.
 The case originated in 2008 when the creditors, then investors in a building company, discovered that the company’s general partner had been comingling personal and business assets for years.
 The creditors subsequently sued the general partner.

 The partner passed away as litigation was pending, leaving his wife as estate representative.
 She claimed there was no point in continuing the lawsuit, as her husband left no assets behind.
 This purportedly included his multimillion-dollar vintage BMW car collection, which she said no longer existed.

 These claims were, however, completely false.
 The collection of approximately 30 BMWs was discovered in the company’s warehouse, and the decedent’s wife was suspended as the personal representative.
 The creditors thereafter mediated a settlement among themselves, the estate, and the wife (in her individual capacity as a beneficiary of the estate) to sell the cars and distribute the profits among all interested parties.

 Then the decedent’s wife reversed course.
 With the profits distributed from the sale of the vintage cars, she filed her own claims that her replacement as estate representative had colluded with the creditors and breached his fiduciary duties in order to trick her into agreeing that the car collection could be sold.

 In late 2015, after hearing her claims, the court entered a scathing order agreeing that the new representative had breached his fiduciary duties.
 At this point—seven years after the dispute began—two of the estate creditors hired WTO.
 The case went to trial in 2019—under the same judge who granted the prior scathing order in favor of the decedent’s wife.